lnug/CityJS-Workshop-Starter/workshop/readme.md

 We also use netlify functions, these are a quick easy way to deploy a serverless function to AWS.

-The application you will be working on is a Tic-Tac-Toe game implemented using Vue.js!
-Over the next few hours you will work on the critical feature.
-Player vs AI!

 ## Serverless Thesaurus